kuriwaki/ticketsplit-JOP/README.md

         with the option of `Create from Version Control` \> `Git`, and this this URL <https://github.com/kuriwaki/ticketsplit-JOP>.
 2. A new Project should open.
 Run `renv::restore()` to download the necessary packages with their versions in one step.
+When prompted if you want to proceed with installing packages, enter “Y” (for yes) on the R console.
 3. Then, inside the Rstudio and renv environment, replicators can run the master script `00_replicate-ALL.R` or run each R script.